TRIQS/triqs/doc/install.rst

 Installation steps
 ------------------

-You need to install first Cpp2Py and then TRIQS.

 We provide hereafter the build instructions in the form of a documented bash script.
 You can adapt INSTALL_PREFIX, NCORES for your local settings.
 Note that, contrary to previous versions of TRIQS,